HarmonyUK/harmonyDECIDE/README.md

 # harmonyDECIDE

-Free Open-Source participatory democracy, citizen participation and open government for cities and organizations
+This is the open-source repository for harmonyDECIDE, based on [Decidim](https://github.com/decidim/decidim) - free Open-Source participatory democracy, citizen participation and open government for cities and organizations.

-This is the open-source repository for harmonyDECIDE, based on [Decidim](https://github.com/decidim/decidim).
+harmonyDECIDE is the planned open democracy platform for decentralist mutual aid federation & political party Harmony Party UK.

 ## First commit.